 About

 I’m a professor of English at Case Western Reserve University, and I edit fiction and poetry for The Atlantic.
 I’m also in academic leadership, serving as Senior Associate Dean for Faculty Academic Affairs for the College of Arts and Sciences at CWRU.
-I like to think about ways that we can promote the serious reading and writing at the core of the humanities.

-My most recent book is The Singing Word: 168 Years of Poetry from The Atlantic, an anthology of poetry published in The Atlantic since 1857, beginning with “Paul Revere’s Ride.”
-I’ve written about poetry and globalization in Forms of a World: Contemporary Poetry and the Making of Globalization (Fordham UP, 2019)–and about poetry and housing in The American House Poem, 1945-2021 (Oxford UP, 2023).
 My work has been supported by the Robert B. Silvers Foundation, the South Carolina Arts Commission, the Teagle Foundation/National Endowment for the Humanities, and the James Merrill House, where I was writer-in-residence.

 Here’s a video about my research, teaching, and editorial work: